The Ross School of Business building

 We do not waive application fees for any other reason.

 Taking the GMAT, GMAT Focus Edition, or GRE is a required component of our application and candidates are encouraged to submit a test score.
-Candidates with eight or more years of professional post-collegiate work experience may submit the Executive Assessment (EA) instead of the GMAT or GRE.
+Candidates with eight or more years of professional post-collegiate work experience may submit the Executive Assessment instead of the GMAT or GRE.

-Please read our Application Requirements page to learn more.
+Please read our application requirements page to learn more.

 We do not have minimum cutoff scores and/or grade point averages.
 You are, however, always compared to the current pool of applicants.
-Please note that you must have eight or more years of post-collegiate professional work experience to submit the Executive Assessment (EA) in lieu of the GMAT or GRE.
+Please note that you must have eight or more years of post-collegiate professional work experience to submit the Executive Assessment in lieu of the GMAT or GRE.

-We recommend taking the GMAT/GRE/EA test 30 days before the application deadline to provide ample time for you to receive your unofficial score from the testing agency and provide it to Ross.
+We recommend taking the GMAT/GRE/EA test at least 30 days before the application deadline to provide ample time for you to receive your unofficial score from the testing agency and provide it to Ross.
 Unofficial scores are accepted for the application.
 If admitted, official scores must be sent to Ross from the testing agency.

 Unofficial scores are accepted for the application.
 We ask that you provide unofficial scores via the online application (input your scores or upload a copy of your unofficial score report).
 If admitted, official scores must be sent to Ross from the testing agency.

-Non-native English speakers are required to submit a TOEFL, IELTS, or Pearson Test of English (PTE) score as part of the application.
+Non-native English speakers are required to submit a TOEFL, IELTS, or Pearson Test of English score as part of the application.
 Exemptions from submitting a language proficiency score are given if you earned your undergraduate degree at an accredited institution where the sole language of instruction was English or if you have been living, working, and conducting daily business in an English speaking country for two or more years.

 TOEFL/IELTS/PTE scores taken within two years of the application deadline are valid.